A long time ago, while I listened to some spontaneous testimonies, I began to wonder where people get their ideas of God.

 Jonathan Merritt on the public’s response to Christian leaders: “The point is that people don’t like mean people and judgmental people and power-hungry people, regardless of their religion.
 Most people dislike Christian jerks because they are jerks, not because they are Christian.
 (According to a 2013 Barna poll, about 51% of self-identified Christians are characterized by having the attitudes and actions that are “Pharisaical” as opposed to “Christlike.”)”
 Here: What the Pope’s popularity says about American culture. (more…)

 And, atheism would be the denial that any such being exists.
-We are here by (enormously unlikely) random chance and there really is no meaning or purpose to any of it.
+The “why there is something rather than nothing” question remains unanswered.
+Further, in this view, we are here by (enormously unlikely) random chance and there really is no meaning or purpose to any of it.
 We create meanings where none exist.